Kwaaac/ChatFusion/UserManual.md

 Start a server merge with the server using IP address and port informed in the command.
 A merge can be accepted or refused depending on the clients connected to each.
+If the merge is accepted, the two servers become a mega-server.

 - INFO